gyrdym/ml_linalg/README.md

 # dart_simd_vector
-Algebraic vector with SIMD support and a potentially infinite length
+Algebraic vector with SIMD support and a potentially infinite length.

+All vector operations are supported by SIMD computation architecture, so this library presents two high performance SIMD vector classes: `Float32x4Vector` and `Float64x2Vector`.
+Operations in the first one are performed in a lane with four "threads" and in the second one - in a lane with two "threads".

 At the present moment are implemented most common vector operations, such as: